openthread/ot-docs/site/en/guides/porting/define-cmake-rules.md

 > Note: Refer to [CMake's documentation](https://cmake.org/cmake/help/latest/manual/cmake-variables.7.html) for a list of all variables provided or used by CMake.

-## Add `openthread` to the build tree
+## Add OpenThread to the build tree

-To include the `openthread` submodule in the build tree
+To include the `openthread` submodule in the build tree:

 ```cmake
 add_subdirectory(openthread)
 ```

-### Passing build properties to OpenThread
+### Pass build properties to OpenThread

-The final section of this file allows you to define build properties (definitions, options, include dirs, etc) which you may want to add to the `openthread` build tree and to your platform libraries.
+The final section of this file allows you to define build properties (such as definitions, options, and include directories) which you may want to add to the `openthread` build tree and to your platform libraries.

 A convenient way to add these definitions is by using the `ot-config` target.
 This target is a phony target which is used solely for the purpose of defining configuration and is linked against by almost all CMake targets in `openthread`.